juei-dev/adsbmonitor/README.md

   - Added Leaflet plugin for fullscreen mode via mapbox api, so the map has now full screen -button under the zoom buttons
   - Added noise figures (current, min, max) to the receiver under the distance / direction circle

+Nov 13, 2021:
+  - Added company flights list under the altimeter graph.
+All flights are recorded there grouped by the company.
+Over 14 days old flights are not displayed

 ## Current features